 For sustainability efforts to have a measurable impact on improving environmental and broader key performance indicators in the fashion industry, all parts of a supply chain must work towards improving their performance even though there are likely to be specific challenges, for example, a lack of resources or experience, particularly with smaller suppliers from developing countries.
 Hoejmose et al. (2012: 609-10) highlights that companies who operate predominantly within business-to-consumer (B2C) markets have strong incentives to implement green supply chain management due to both institutional and stakeholder pressure.
 However, there is limited engagement with companies who operate within B2B markets.
 These findings reinforce the trends highlighted within the fashion industry where, in particular the consumer-facing brands (fashion brands and large retailers), increasingly have a dominant position in supply networks (MacCarthy and Jayarathne, 2011: 252-253) and appear to primarily be taking the lead with green supply chain management initiatives, for example, through the Sustainable Apparel Coalition and CH2M HILL industry collaborations (Ivanova and Wollmuth, 2014).

 Arguably, the management of risk for supply chain managers and marketers within the fashion industry is a key consideration when deciding to what extent to implement green supply chain management and green branding strategies; however, if climate change predictions are to be accepted then failure to act is the biggest risk of all, not only for stakeholders but, also, shareholders.
 However, there is a clear distinction to be made between adopting green strategies because the organisation believes it is the correct action to take and choosing them to reduce risk and manage consumer and stakeholder expectations.
 Therefore, to effectively reduce environmental damage and promote pro-environmental behaviour, organisations within the supply chain need to develop a value-based, organisation-wide approach which empowers employees to engage in sustainability development and, to some extent, decentralise the sustainability activities and decision making to organisational functions.
-This will help create an organisation-wide approach which will be more effective than limiting all sustainability developmental initiatives within a single sustainability department and will also aid brand identity development to help avoid criticisms of greenwashing through isolated initiatives.
+This will help create an organisation-wide approach which will be more effective than limiting all sustainability developmental initiatives within a sole function and will also aid brand identity development to help avoid criticisms of greenwashing through isolated initiatives.